 The future of Umbraco is bright.
 And I’m not just saying this because GrowCreate main sale is Umbraco integrations.
 I genuinely believe it.

-Despite packing more features, Umbraco itself seems to be getting faster with every release.
+Despite packing more features, Umbraco seems to be getting faster with every release.
 And with the release of Umbraco 8 in the coming year (hopefully early 2017), we can expect some tremendous improvements, such as:

 On the ASP.NET side of things, Microsoft appears to be moving towards open-sourcing and making their technologies cross-platform.
 This includes:

-- the release of SQL Server 2016 which can be run on Linux (beta now available)
+- the release of SQL Server 2016, which can be run on Linux (beta now available)

 - the release of different types of Windows Servers, including Nano Server which is a massively cut down version of Windows (weighing around 1GB and comes without a GUI) which is perfect for hosting small websites or for building lightweight Docker containers